 The City of Rogers has a housing rehabilitation program to foster and maintain affordable housing.
-In this program we do basic systems repair, provide energy efficient windows to include screens and doors to include storm doors, energy efficient HVAC units, insulation, any electrical or plumbing work needed to bring house to code, and any work needed that is a health or safety hazard.
+In this program we do basic systems repair, provide energy efficient windows, doors, storm doors, energy efficient HVAC units, insulation, any electrical or plumbing work needed to bring house to code, and any work needed that is a health or safety hazard.
 We make homes handicap accessible for our elderly to allow them to be able to stay in their homes.
 We do mold and lead based paint testing when needed.
-The City will try to foster new affordable rental and homeownership housing opportunities in Rogers.
+The City will foster new affordable rental and homeownership housing opportunities in Rogers.
 The Community Development Block Grant (CDBG) Administrator is working with the City's Community Development Department on ways we can make it easier for the development of affordable homes through partnerships and offering incentives for the developer to be profitable in building affordable housing.

 The City of Rogers uses a large portion of the Community Development Block Grant (CDBG) allocation for housing rehabilitation.
 Any housing unit we rehabilitate that has been identified as lead hazard, we will remediate.
 All Federal Regulations will be followed, and we will comply with all lead-based paint hazard reduction requirements including risk assessment, notifications, using the appropriate level of control/mitigation measures, and obtaining clearance for houses found to contain lead paint that will be disturbed by the rehabilitation program.
 The Renovation, Repair and Painting Laws were enacted in 2008.
 Since April 2009, this law has required contractors to attend training for certification regarding the potential lead-paint or lead dust.
 Companies and individuals working on renovations that disturb paint in homes built before 1978 must be certified by the U. S. Environmental Protection Agency.
-All persons conducting the lead hazard control work must successfully complete an approved eight hour "Lead Safe Work Practices" (LSWP) class.
-This class will provide workers with information they need to understand that lead-based paint can create health hazards and that using roper work practices can control hazards.
-Proof of LWSP training will be required prior to commencement of lead-hazard control work.
-Testing for lead-based paint will be done prior to any bidding or rehabilitation.
+All persons conducting the lead hazard control work must successfully complete an approved eight hour "Lead Safe Work Practices" (LWSP) class.
+This class will provide workers with information they need to understand that lead-based paint can create health hazards and that using those work practices can control hazards.
+Proof of LWSP training will be required prior to any bidding or rehabilitation.
 Testing will be done by a qualified firm.
 Applicants for housing rehabilitation found to contain lead-based paint will receive priority funding status for the cost of the remediation.